In Belgium waste is managed by selecting and recycling.

 That raises a lot of questions when getting rid of your waste.
 Do empty plastic containers belong in your PMD bag?
 Do you need to remove the plastic wrapper from brochures and magazines before sorting?
 How is selective waste collection organised in Leuven?
 You will find the answers to all your sorting and waste management questions right here.

-- Get information from the trash collection calendar: The trash collection calendars include the door-to-door waste collection dates.
+- Get information from the trash collection calendar.
+The calendars (in Dutch) are also available online: The trash collection calendars include the door-to-door waste collection dates.
 Ask your neighbour or your landlord.
 You can use the app Recycle on your smartphone to consult the collection calendar for your address or receive notifications on when to put out different types of rubbish

 - Purchase specific bags for various types of unsorted waste, biodegradable, PMD, and soft plastics.
 What are these trash bags and what is their price?